 Practice with random prompts.
 Use a tool that plays a random scale and asks you to identify it.
 The faster you can distinguish major from minor, the sharper your ear becomes.

 Put your scale knowledge into action with Music Genius.
 The Build the Scale game challenges you to construct major and minor scales note by note, while Pitch ID trains your ear to hear the difference in real time.
+Pair this guide with Harmonic vs Melodic Minor to go deeper.

 PRACTICE WHAT YOU LEARNED